qysoraka/optimized-vnet-keras-3dseg/README.md

-# 3D Segmentor: V-Net Implementation w
+# 3D Segmentor: V-Net Implementation with Keras

+To